Location Werrington near Stoke-on-Trent.

 Timeslot 2: Reflectors Only.

-Reflectors similar to the Dstar network.
-The easiest way to use the reflector is to program your radio a timeslot 2 channel with Talkgroup 9 (local).
+Reflectors work similar to the Dstar network.
+The easiest way to use the reflector is to program your radio first with Talkgroup 9 (local).

 This is the only talkgroup you will need for a QSO on any reflector.

-To link and unlink a reflector, program your radio with the reflector number as a personal call (NOT A TALKGROUP) in your contacts folder.
+To link and unlink a reflector, program your radio with the reflector numbers as a personal/individual call (NOT A TALKGROUP) in your contacts folder.

-To unlink select 4000 personal call (NOT A TALKGROUP CALL) from the contacts list, transmit for about 2 seconds, and you should hear a voice announcement "Not Linked".
+To unlink select 4000 personal/individual call from the contacts list, transmit for about 2 seconds and you should hear the voice announcement "Not Linked".

 Repeater output: 439.450MHz